 The instructor’s grading policy shall at least meet the minimum standards identified in this policy.
 All instructors shall use the following grading scale for all classes:

 89 to 85% = B+

 84 to 80% = B

 0 to 79% = Not passing

 The program will assign grade points to letter grades as follows:

 To determine the grade point average, the total number of grade points earned for each attempted credit hour is divided by the total credit hours attempted.

-For the second year final and the comprehensive final, second year students may repeat these exams only twice if a passing grade of 80 percent is not achieved.
+For the second year final and the comprehensive final, second year students may repeat these exams only twice if a passing grade of 80% is not achieved.
 If a passing grade is not achieved on the third attempt, the highest grade achieved will be entered as the grade for these examinations.